tfabris/BlueGigaEmpeg/README.md

 firmware"](#updating-firmware).
 This will also ensure that you are updated to the latest BlueGigaEmpeg firmware before trying to debug any problems.

-Once the device drivers are working for the Arduino's USB-serial UART, then any serial terminal program will be able to communicate with the Arduino and will work with its debug port.
-When connected to the Arduino debug serial port, you can use these kinds of serial terminal programs to access the terminal debug interface:
+Once the device drivers are working for the Arduino's USB-serial UART, then the "Serial Monitor" feature built into the Arduino IDE program will work as the debug console.
+To run it, do the following:

+- Launch the Arduino IDE that you installed as part of ["Updating firmware"](#updating-firmware).

+- Select the "Tools" menu, select "Board" and select "Arduino/Genuino Mega or Mega 2560".

+- Select the "Tools" menu, select "Processor" and select "ATmega2560 (mega2560)".

- - The "Serial Monitor" feature built into the Arduino IDE program.
-To run it, launch the Arduino IDE, select the "Tools" menu, select "port" and select the correct port from the submenu.
-Then select "Tools" again, then "Serial Monitor".
+- Select the "Tools" menu, select "Port" and select the correct serial port that represents the connected Arduino (this will be different on each system).

+- Select "Tools" then "Serial Monitor".
+The serial monitor will appear.
   Set it to 115200 BPS and set line endings to "both NL & CR".

- - Any third party serial terminal program, such as "Putty".
-Set it to 115200 BPS, 8n1, with local echo turned on.

 When connected to this serial terminal interface, everything you type is sent to the Bluetooth chip as a command, and all of the chip's responses are shown on your screen.
 You will also see all commands that the Arduino sends to the Bluetooth chip automatically, and see all of the chip's responses to them.

+You may also type certain specific commands to the empeg serial port to control the empeg.
+Type a single character followed by pressing the Enter key.
+The following commands are supported:
+- N - Next track.
+- P - Previous track.
+- C - Play (think "continue").
+- W - Pause (think "wait").
+- F - Begin fast forwarding.
+- B - Begin rewinding (think "backwards").
+- A - Stop fast forwarding or rewinding (think "abort").
+- % - Toggle Shuffle on or off.
+- Z - Place the BlueGigaEmpeg module into pairing mode for approx. 30 seconds.

 ####  Power up sequence (startup order) for Arduino debugging: